hu-macsy/lama_old/scai/lama/doc/Vector.rst

 Usually assembling is done for a distributed vector.
 For consistency reasons, assembling works also for replicated vectors.
 In this case all elements from all processors will be inserted in all instances.
-Replicated assembling for a replicated vector also works fine, here the benefits of the pushReplicated method are also very high.
+Replicated assembling for a replicated vector also works fine; here the use of the pushReplicated method is especially recommended.

 Methods
 -------